Percentages, Fractions, and Ratios Explained

 What a percentage is

 A percentage is a number expressed as parts per hundred.
 The word comes from the Latin “per centum,” meaning “by the hundred.”
 When you say 40%, you mean 40 out of 100.
+This standard base of 100 makes percentages useful for comparing quantities of different sizes, because everything is normalized to the same scale.

+To convert a decimal to a percentage, multiply by 100: 0.75 becomes 75%, 0.03 becomes 3%, and 1.5 becomes 150%.
+To go the other direction, divide by 100.
 To convert a fraction to a percentage, divide the numerator by the denominator, then multiply by 100.
 For example, 3/8 = 0.375 = 37.5%.

 The three basic percentage problems

-Type 1: Find X% of Y. What is 15% of 200?
-0.15 x 200 = 30.
+The first type is finding X% of Y. What is 15% of 200?
+Convert the percentage to a decimal and multiply: 0.15 x 200 = 30.
+This is the calculation behind tips, discounts, tax, and commission.

 Try it yourself